AlienLM: Alienization of Language for API-Boundary Privacy in Black-Box LLMs

 \paragraph{Models and settings.} We compare each backbone's \textbf{Oracle} (base model without alienization) and its \textbf{AlienLM} variant (AAT with $\rho{=}1$).
 All AlienLM variants are adapted using the same AAT protocol described in Section~\ref{subsec:adaptation}.

-\paragraph{Findings.} Across models, AlienLM tends to reduce average safety scores, with the largest drops appearing on jailbreak-focused benchmarks (e.g., WildJ-h, DAN) and trustworthiness metrics.
+\paragraph{Findings.} As shown in Table~\ref{tab:safety}, AlienLM tends to reduce average safety scores across all models, with the largest drops appearing on jailbreak-focused benchmarks (e.g., WildJ-h, DAN) and trustworthiness metrics.
 This suggests that adapting models to operate on alienized inputs can alter refusal and safety behaviors even when training data are benign and utility-oriented.

 \paragraph{Interpretation and limitation.} AlienLM optimizes for utility recovery under alienized text, not for preserving alignment.
 Therefore, safety regressions should be interpreted as a practical limitation of the current approach rather than an intended outcome.
 This is consistent with prior evidence that fine-tuning can unintentionally shift safety behavior.
 Improving safety retention under AAT is an important direction for future work.